faberuser/webdav-index/README.md

 ### Todo

-- [x] Image thumbnail up to one dir level
+- [x] Image thumbnail in immediate sub-dir
 - [ ] Preview README.md in path and other text
 - [ ] Back/Forward
 - [ ] List view